rdpopov/nvim/README.md

 This is my neovim configuration.\
 Made as portable as I could, but still needs alot of external progrmas.\
 Not the very best, but it's mine and i like it.\
 Just kidding.
-Actually I don't like it and I edit it constatnly.\
+Actually I don't like it and I edit it constatnly.

 *"No one ever accomplished anything by being content with who they were"* - Adolin Kholin

 ## Why vim?
- - First of all why not?
-There is the meme of people fearing vim.\
-   I guess because it's different.
-But there is nothing to be afraid of.
- - **Speed** - It is way faster and lighter than any editor/ide I have used.\
+ - **Speed** - It is way faster and lighter than any ide I have used.\
-   Especialy for big projects.
-Compared to vscode.
-Vscode indexing\
-   grinds a fairly modern computer to a halt, often crashing.\
-   Granted with (n)vim I was using a language server, but things like that are\
-   a bit more intimidating than normal plugin instalation on vscode\ and heavy configuration seems very rare afaik but it is there and seems limited.\
-   While with vim this is the name of the game.
-My config is not that heavy,\
-   so it could be worse, but startup time is about 140 ms. Compare that to something like pycharm.
+     Blows past anything in written with electron, and smokes heavier stuff, too.
  - **Power** - (n)vim's commands may seem strange at first.
 But they are more of a language.\
    than simple commands.
+And  you can always write your own
  - **Customizablity** - Make (n)vim the edtior you want.
 It takes time,\
    but so does learing any other tool.
 But with great power comes great customization time
  - **Extendabilty** - Vim is less barebones than it looks.
 It is a clean slate at the beginning.\
    It has a lot of powerfull functionality built into it.
 Like include paths and :make\
-   It can do a lot on its own, but there are also plugins for it form the vim community.
+   It can do a lot on its own, but there are also plugins for it fromm the vim community.
  - **Keymap** - The normal (vscode or the ISO standard that is present almost everywhere)\
    shortcuts are somewaht long or similar functions are at opposite ends of the keyboard, \
    or make no sense at all.
 Vim being modal, has more combinations per mode,\